felisbertotati/Team-Profile-Generator/README.md

 ## Description:

-In this project create an application that will take all the information about employees on a software engineering team, the generate an HTML webpage that displays summmaies for each peson. this application was provide with tests, one of the taskes was passe on each provided test.
+In this project I created an application that will take all the information about employees on a software engineering team, then generate an HTML webpage that displays all the details gathered for each peson.
+This application includes tests, one of the taskes was to pass each provided test.

 ## Table of Contents